 On February 28, 2011, the Company purchased substantially all of the assets of The Pac-Kit Safety Equipment Company, a leading manufacturer of first aid kits for the industrial, safety, transportation and marine markets.
 The Company purchased the accounts receivable, inventory, equipment and intangible assets of Pac-Kit for approximately \$3.4 million using funds borrowed under its revolving loan agreement with Wells Fargo.
-The Pac-Kit line of products are high quality, unitized first aid kits sold to a broad range of customers and distributors.
-These produces are produced in a 40,000 square foot FDA approved facility in Norwalk, CT.
+The Pac-Kit line of products consist of high quality, unitized first aid kits sold to a broad range of customers and distributors.
+These products are produced in a 40,000 square foot FDA approved facility in Norwalk, CT.

 The Company recorded approximately \$1.9 million for assets acquired including accounts receivable, inventory and fixed assets, as well as approximately \$1.5 million for intangible assets, consisting of customer relationships and the Pac-Kit trade name.
-In three and six months ended June 30, 2011, the Company incurred approximately \$25,000 and \$125,000, respectively, of integration and transaction costs associated with the acquisition.
+In the nine months ended September 30, 2011, the Company incurred approximately \$125,000 of integration and transaction costs associated with the acquisition.
 These costs were recorded in selling, general and administrative expenses.